0cjs/sedoc/linux/distro/rel-alpine.md

 ===============

-Independent, non-commercial distro focused on small size, resource efficiency and security, with a very wide set of packages available.
+Independent, non-commercial distro focused on small size, resource efficiency and security, but also with over 20,000 packages available.
 - Small: uses musl libc and BusyBox; Docker image is only 5 MB.
 - Security: All userland binaries are PIE with stack smashing protection.
 - Simple: `apk` package manager, OpenRC init, script-driven setups.